 Arrange a rack in the middle of the oven and heat to 450°F.

 Heat 1 tablespoon of the oil in a large oven-safe skillet with a lid over medium-high heat until shimmering.
 Season the chicken on both sides with salt and pepper.
 Place skin-side down in the pan and sear until golden-brown, about 5 minutes.
-Flip and sear until the other side is golden-brown, about 5 minutes more.
+Flip and sear until the other side is golden-brown, 4 to 5 minutes more.
 Transfer skin-side up to a plate.

 - Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.